iotaledger/goshimmer/docs/001-mana_proposal.md

 consensusManaVector BaseManaVector
 ```
 In the future, it should be possible to combine `Effective Base Mana 1` and `Effective Base Mana 2` from a `BaseManaVector`
 in arbitrary proportions to arrive at a final mana value that other modules use.
+The `mana package` has these methods
+in place.
+Additionaly, a parameter could be passed to the `getMana` type of exposed functions to set the proportions.

 #### Methods
 The mana plugin should expose utility functions to other modules:

  - `GetHighestManaNodes(type, n) [n]NodeIdManaTuple`: return the `n` highest `type` mana nodes (`nodeID`,`manaValue`) in
    ascending order.
 Should also update their mana value.
  - `GetManaMap(type) map[nodeID]manaValue`: return `type` mana perception of the node.